-After ski racing on the varsity squad as a freshman, Toby transferred to a boarding school in Massachusetts following his competitive Squash career, which took him to Lancaster Pennsylvania, recruited to play for the top-ranked Franklin and Marshall College squash team.
-Although his passion for skiing had to be slightly put on hold with the occasional ski trip to the Poconos or back up to Vermont, four years as a Division1 college athlete further ingrained in a sense of grit, determination, and team mentality playing an “individual sport” for a team trying to compete for a national championship.
+After ski racing on the varsity squad as a freshman, Toby transferred to a boarding school in Massachusetts.
+This led him to Lancaster, Pennsylvania, when he was recruited to play for the top-ranked Franklin and Marshall College squash team.
+Although his passion for skiing had to be slightly put on hold, with only the occasional ski trip to the Poconos or back up to Vermont, four years as a Division I college athlete further ingrained a sense of grit, determination, and team mentality—playing an “individual sport” for a team trying to compete for a national championship.
 After playing four years of college squash, and graduating with a degree in American Studies, Toby headed west to follow his passion for skiing and playing in the big mountains of Jackson Hole.

 Raced on the varsity ski team for Lincoln Sudbury High School as a freshman

-On the ambassador team for Sego Ski Co.
+On the ambassador team for Sego Ski Co

-B.A. in American Studies from Franklin and Marshall College (2015).
+B.A.
+American Studies, Franklin and Marshall College (2015)